On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Some consequences

-\begin{proof} The Pfaffian hypothesis ensures that the motive of $Z$ is isomorphic to the motive of the Hilbert scheme $S^{[4]}$, where $S$ is the associated K3 surface of degree $14$, as shown in Proposition \ref{K3iso}.
+\begin{proof}[Proof of Corollary \ref{cor5}] The Pfaffian hypothesis ensures that the motive of $Z$ is isomorphic to the motive of the Hilbert scheme $S^{[4]}$, where $S$ is the associated K3 surface of degree $14$, as shown in Proposition \ref{K3iso}.
 In particular, it follows that the Chow ring of $Z$ has a bigrading given by an MCK decomposition (Theorem \ref{K3m}).

 Since the motive of $Z$ is isomorphic to the motive of the Hilbert scheme $S^{[4]}$, there is a ``hard Lefschetz type'' isomorphism

 for any ample divisor class $h\in A^1(Z)$ (see \cite[Corollary 3.2]{EPWcube}).
 Taking a $g$-invariant ample class $h$, this gives in particular an isomorphism